 - I understand that as a Staffer, it is not fair for me to compete in Tsubasacon events.
 I am permitted to take part as exhibition; provided the event does not conflict with the schedule my Department Head has set for me and does not take away from time that could be given to attendees.

 - During the convention weekend, I will take responsibility for my own well-being (5-2-1 Rule.
 5 hours sleep minimum, 2 meals minimum, 1 shower minimum daily) as well as take regular breaks within reason as to not leave my Department unmanned, or put undue stress on others.

--In regards to the staff contact form; all misplaced emails should be forwarded to the proper department WHILE ALSO ccing the attendee so that they know who to contact in the future.
+- If I receive an misdirected email via the staff contact form, I will forward it to the proper department WHILE ALSO ccing the attendee so that they know who to contact in the future.

 - I understand that while any ideas are welcome, I will present them to the appropriate Staff member (Department Coordinator) for discussion.

 - Always follow the venue’s rules and policies, which supersede our own, we want to remain welcome in our host venue.

 In special cases there are times when a member of Staff is reassigned to another department or relieved of the duties they have been assigned to.
 This is a function performed by HR, approved through the Con Chairman.
 It is a Staff member’s responsibility to report to HR when they have concerns with their assignment, would like to transfer, or would like to suggest a friend who could also contribute to Tsubasacon.